AndrewRicfo/movies/README.md

 ## API Reference

 API is presented by GET, POST and DELETE requests to server.
-- ```get http://localhost:8080/api/movies``` - get the list of all movies in the database;
+- ```get http://localhost:3000/api/movies``` - get the list of all movies in the database;
-- ```post http://localhost:8080/api/movies``` and the body of the request is {"title":"The Lord of the Rings","year":"2001","format":"DVD","starring":"Elijah Wood, Ian McKellen"} - add movie to the database;
+- ```post http://localhost:3000/api/movies``` and the body of the request is {"title":"The Lord of the Rings","year":"2001","format":"DVD","starring":"Elijah Wood, Ian McKellen"} - add movie to the database;
+- ```pots http://localhost:3000/api/movies/multiple``` and the body should contain FormData object - import movies from .txt file.
-- ```delete http://localhost:8080/api/movies/:id``` and the body is {"_id":"59735e426030cc1070c2dba0"}  - delete movie by given id
+- ```delete http://localhost:3000/api/movies/:id``` and the body is {"_id":"59735e426030cc1070c2dba0"}  - delete movie by given id

 ## Installation prerequisites